Conditional Wasserstein GAN for Simulating Neutrino Event Summaries using Incident Energy of Electron Neutrinos: Conclusion

 \section{Conclusion}

 We have introduced a fast, physics-informed Conditional Wasserstein GAN with Gradient Penalty (CW-GAN) for simulating neutrino-nucleus interactions in the 10-31 MeV energy range.
-By conditioning the generator on incident neutrino energy, the model successfully replicates the distinct kinematic signatures of Elastic Scattering (ES), Inverse Beta Decay (IBD), and Neutral Current (NC) interactions defined by the GENIE generator. \\
+By conditioning the generator on incident neutrino energy, the model successfully replicates the distinct kinematic signatures of Elastic Scattering (NuEElastic), Inverse Beta Decay (IBD-CC), and Neutral Current (NC) interactions defined by the GENIE generator. \\

 A primary advantage of this framework is its operational efficiency.
 The CW-GAN functions as a rapid inference engine, generating complete datasets in approximately \textbf{5 seconds} (using a 2-core CPU), a task that requires \textbf{10.13 minutes} using the standard GENIE generator.
-This acceleration significantly removes bottlenecks for large-scale sensitivity studies. \\
+This acceleration significantly removes bottlenecks for large-scale sensitivity studies.
 Crucially, the model demonstrates high fidelity in both statistical precision and physical consistency.
 Our analysis of 2D joint distributions confirms that the network has implicitly learned fundamental conservation laws without explicit numerical integration.
-In the ES channel, the generator respects the maximum allowable energy transfer ($E_l \le E_\nu$) imposed by center-of-mass limits.
+In the NuEElastic channel, the generator respects the maximum allowable energy transfer ($E_l \le E_\nu$) imposed by center-of-mass limits.
 The model autonomously reproduces the rotational invariance of scattering processes, evidenced by perfect symmetry in the transverse momentum planes ($p_x, p_y$) across all channels.
 In the NC channel, the generator maintains a deterministic relationship between momentum transfer $Q^2$ and recoil proton energy, effectively balancing the visible proton against the invisible outgoing neutrino. \\

-Quantitative validation using Earth Mover's Distance (EMD) and Mean Absolute Pull (MAP) metrics indicates that the generated samples are statistically indistinguishable from the ground truth, with global pull distributions centered at $\mu \approx 0$ with $\sigma \approx 1$. \\
+Quantitative validation using Earth Mover's Distance (EMD) and Mean Absolute Pull (MAP) metrics indicates that the generated samples are statistically indistinguishable from the ground truth, with global pull distributions centered at $\mu \approx 0$ with $\sigma \approx 1$.
+In summary, the CW-GAN serves as a surrogate for GENIE, reproducing its kinematic distributions within statistical precision.
+It does not reduce systematic uncertainties inherent in the GENIE physics model, but provides significant computational acceleration for applications where GENIE's physics assumptions are adequate.

 Ongoing work is focused on transitioning this framework into a standardized, deployable software tool that allows users to input custom flux parameters directly.
 Future developments will also integrate detector response functions into the generator's loss landscape, enabling ``end-to-end'' simulation from incident flux to detector hits.
 This work establishes generative adversarial networks as a scalable, high-precision tool for the next generation of neutrino physics analyses.